j-sripad/colon_crypt_segmentation/README.md

  ![image](overlays/HandE_B005_CL_b_RGB_bottomleft_3.jpg)

  I think the model didn't perform well on the above example because, majority of the crypts in training examples have darker boundary texture and the inside is more often than not lighter.
-In the example above, the missegmented crypt doesn't seem to have a definite dark boundary.
+In the example above, the non segmented crypt doesn't seem to have a definite dark boundary.

  ![image](overlays/CL_HandE_1234_B004_bottomleft_6.jpg)